 Individuals who have moved or have been evacuated to another state should contact the affected state for claim filing instructions.
 Individuals can also contact the State Unemployment Insurance agency in the state where they are currently residing for claim filing assistance.

 Disaster Legal Services

-When the President declares a disaster, FEMA/EPR, through an agreement with the Young Lawyers Division of the American Bar Association, provides free legal assistance to disaster victims.
-Legal advice is limited to cases that will not produce a fee (i.e., these attorneys work without payment).
+FEMA provides free legal assistance to disaster survivors through an agreement between FEMA and the Young Lawyers Division of the American Bar Association.
+Legal advice is limited to cases that will not produce a fee.
 Cases that may generate a fee are turned over to the local lawyer referral service.

 The assistance that participating lawyers provide typically includes:

 - Assistance with insurance claims (life, medical, property, etc.)

 - Counseling on landlord/tenant problems